cardinaldl/cardinaldl-docs/CLI/CDL-CLI-DOCS.md

 | `-w` | number | n/a | `1` |

 Maximum parallel workers for [`--full`](#full) listings.
 Only used with `--full`.
 An invalid value falls back to `1` with a warning.
-Keep in mind setting this too high may result in errors.
-For example Crunchyroll and Hidive are happy with 3 workers.
-No issues at all.
-But with ADN you can get can get a temporary ban for 5 minutes.
-YMMV.

 #### <a id="jsonoutput"></a>`--jsonoutput`, `--jo`